CSSW Presses to Get Out the Vote

 How to Get Involved

-Voting Is Social Work offers resources for schools of social work, field educators, social work students, and social service agencies, including a social media toolkit and various fact sheets on integrating get-out-the-vote efforts into social service agencies.
+Voting Is Social Work offers resources for schools of social work, practicum educators, social work students, and social service agencies, including a social media toolkit and various fact sheets on integrating get-out-the-vote efforts into social service agencies.

 The Latino Leadership Institute runs an Electoral Leadership Academy to empower leaders with the tools necessary to run for office and win.